Health human resources: Global situation

-The World Health Organization (WHO) estimates a shortage of almost 4.3 million physicians, midwives, nurses and support workers worldwide.
-The shortage is most severe in 57 of the poorest countries, especially in sub-Saharan Africa.
+The World Health Organization (WHO) raised the profile of HHR as a global health concern with its landmark 2006 published estimate of a shortage of almost 4.3 million physicians, midwives, nurses and support workers to meet the Millennium Development Goals, especially in sub-Saharan Africa.
 The situation was declared on World Health Day 2006 as a "health workforce crisis" – the result of decades of underinvestment in health worker education, training, wages, working environment and management.
+The WHO currently projects a global shortfall of 10 million health workers by 2030, mostly in low- and lower-middle income countries.

 Shortages of skilled for health workers are also reported in many specific care areas.
 For example, there is an estimated shortage of 1.18 million mental health professionals, including 55,000 psychiatrists, 628,000 nurses in mental health settings, and 493,000 psychosocial care providers needed to treat mental disorders in 144 low- and middle-income countries.
 Shortages of skilled birth attendants in many developing countries remains an important barrier to improving maternal health outcomes.
+Physiotherapists and rehabilitation medical specialists have been found to be less available in low- and middle-income countries, despite greater need.

-Many countries, both developed and developing, report maldistribution of skilled health workers leading to shortages in rural and underserved areas.
+Many countries, both developed and developing, report geographical maldistribution of skilled health workers leading to shortages in rural and underserved areas.

+The advancement of global health security and universal health coverage (UHC) is hampered by a number of serious issues facing the global health workforce.
+The anticipated scarcity of health workers is a significant problem.
+The World Health Organization (WHO) projects that by 2030, there will be a shortage of 18 million health workers worldwide, with low- and lower-middle-income nations bearing a disproportionate share of this burden.
+The provision of necessary health services is directly impacted by this scarcity, which also hinders the goal of establishing UHC.
+Access to healthcare is severely limited in many locations due to a shortage of skilled health personnel, particularly for disadvantaged populations.